KiandaBPM/docs/content/docs/low-code/custom-connector/create-microservice - Copy.md

 The steps involved in creating the test function are as follows:

-1. Deserialize the data in the [custom connector request](#Custom-Connector-Request) - see schema for details.
+1. Deserialize the data in the [custom connector request](#Custom-Connector-Request) - see schema for details and [Test sample code](/docs/low-code/custom-connector/sample-code/#test-sample-code).

-2. Decrypt the encrypted settings property bag using the shared secret key and the Decrypt function, see [Test sample code](/docs/low-code/custom-connector/sample-code/#test-sample-code) for an example.
+2. Decrypt the encrypted settings property bag using the shared secret key and the Decrypt function, see [Encryption/Decryption sample code](/docs/low-code/custom-connector/sample-code/#encryption-and-decryption-sample-code) for an example.

 3. **Authorize the user and retrieve bearer token for subsequent requests and save the token to the settings property bag**.